 The rationale of protecting other LLC members disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.
 It's possible that could happen in Georgia although to date Georgia's LLC laws make no distinction between multi-member and single-member LLCs.
 Thus it appears that creditors of Georgia SMLLC owners are limited to the same remedies as those described above for multi-member LLCs.

 It is possible that in some cases the laws of another state would be applied to a Georgia LLC--for example, where a Georgia LLC does business or owns property in another state.
 In addition, the protection that LLC state laws provide to SMLLCs may be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Georgia LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about your LLC's liability protection from personal creditors, you should consider adding one or more members to your LLC.
+If you add a spouse or relative as a member, make sure that person is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.